SAFRAN-LAB/Electromagnetic-Scattering2D/Readme.md

 3. Hybrid: GMRES based iterative solver with HODLR as pre-conditioner.

 4. GMRES_Hybrid: This is a new version of the code, where both GMRES and Hybrid solvers can be run from the same file.
 This also uses a different variant of GMRES routine.

-For details on matrix assembly please refer the article [[1]](#1).
+For more details please refer article [[1](https://doi.org/10.4208/cicp.OA-2022-0103)](#1).

 The inputs to the codes are to be given at run-time, the details of which have been given in the Readme.md files of the respective projects.